 I’m also surprised at how far USG has declined.
 I guess it is really no surprise now that it appears to the bursting of the housing bubble has impacted the general financial sector, and now likely caused a global recession.
 It appears the worst case scenario is playing out for USG and even Buffett didn’t see this coming.

 Finally, Sotheby’s (BID) has also declined dramatically.
 Talk of a collapse in the contemporary art market seems to be playing out.
 With the financial crisis impacting Western collectors wealth and declining commodity prices impacting the formerly growing Eastern art buyers, the art market is now definitely slowing down.
 I still believe that the market is being a bit short sighted in its pricing of Sotheby’s and I’m even tempted to add to this position at this point.
-The only thing keeping me from doing this is my difficulty in estimating the impact of recent auction guarantees and bad loans based on art works.
+The only thing keeping me from doing this is my difficulty in estimating the impact of recent auction guarantees and bad loans based on different situations, also the use of bail bonds are useful for legal situations, and are easy to calculate using this free tool to get help with this.
 Once I getter a better handle on that, I’ll feel more comfortable considering more shares.

 Disclosure: I own shares in all the stocks listed in the above table.
 I do not currently own shares of Wachovia.